EffieZimon/Wand-AI-Assesement/README.md

-QA Take-Home — Submission
+QA

-This repository contains Cypress automation tests for the QA take-home assessment.
+This repository contains Cypress automation tests for the QA assessment.

 ---
 ## Quick Start